-Only you can decide whether and how much to tell your employer about your psychiatric disability.
+Only you can decide whether and how much to tell your employer about your psychiatric or mental health condition.
 Telling your employer about your diagnosis is the only way to protect your legal right to any accommodations you might need to get or keep a job.
 However, revealing your disability may subject you to discrimination which could limit your opportunities for employment and advancement.

 Disclosure is a complex decision and should be made with care.
 Here’s what you might want to think about: